Wisconsin's 88th Assembly district

-The 88th Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in Northeastern Wisconsin, the district covers part of central Brown County, including eastern parts of the city of Green Bay, as well as the villages of Bellevue and Denmark.
-The district also contains the University of Wisconsin–Green Bay campus.
-The district is represented by John Macco, since January 2015.
+The 88th Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in Northeastern Wisconsin, the district comprises parts of central Brown County.
+It includes the city of De Pere, the villages of Allouez and Bellevue, and a small part of the city of Green Bay.
+The district also contains landmarks such as St. Norbert College and the De Pere Lock and Dam Historic District.
+The district is represented by Ben Franklin, since January 2025.

 The 88th Assembly district is located within Wisconsin's 30th Senate district, along with the 89th and 90th Assembly districts.